tornadoweb/tornado/docs/releases/next.rst

   for use with coroutines.
 * No longer gets confused when an ``IOError`` or ``OSError`` without an ``errno`` attribute is raised.
+* `.BaseIOStream.read_bytes` now accepts a ``partial`` keyword argument, which can be used to return before the full amount has been read.
+  This is a more coroutine-friendly alternative to ``streaming_callback``.
+* `.BaseIOStream.read_until` and ``read_until_regex`` now acept a
+  ``max_bytes`` keyword argument which will cause the request to fail if it cannot be satisfied from the given number of bytes.
+* `.IOStream` no longer reads from the socket into memory if it does not need data to satisfy a pending read.
+As a side effect, the close callback will not be run immediately if the other side closes the connection while there is unconsumed data in the buffer.
+* The default ``chunk_size`` has been increased to 64KB (from 4KB)

 `tornado.netutil`
 ~~~~~~~~~~~~~~~~~